ebruun/zerowaste_robot/README.md

 On September 8th, 2022 (after completion of project) the visualizer component was updated: compas_fab 0.27.0 was installed from pre-compiled (unreleased) version, linked to rhino

-Make sure to unlink and relink old version if needed in future...
+Make sure to unlink and relink old version if needed in future...or just upgrade to official release now

 Excerpt from slack convo: